Adesoyin/DEC-Launchpad_Linux/README.md

     0 0 * * * /home/adeboladesoyin/data_peipeline/input/preprocess.sh

-To confirm, if the Cron job is active, the crontab - l  command was run to list the scheduled jobs on the server for my current user.
-The pgrep cron run would halp us know if the job craeted is active and running by returning process ID.
+To confirm if the cron job is active, the crontab -l command is used to list the scheduled jobs for the current user on the server.
+Running pgrep cron helps verify whether the created job is active and running, as it returns the process ID.

     crontab -l
     pgrep cron